swapnilhpatil/swapnilhpatil/README.md

 - 📫 How to reach me on Mail or Skype: **swapnilhpatil9999@gmail.com**

-- 💞️ I’m looking to collaborate on Any full stack application with ReactJs, Next.js, Node.js, Express.js or Java, SpringBoot, MongoDB.
+- 💞️ I’m looking to collaborate on Any full stack application with ReactJs, Next.js, Node.js, Express.js or Java, SpringBoot and MongoDB.

 <div align="center">